-“We understand that as role models within the community we have an important role to play in encouraging young men to care about the women in their lives, and to treat them respectfully.”
+“We understand that as role models within the community, we have an important role to play in encouraging young men to care about the women in their lives, and to treat them respectfully.”

 “In many families, children don’t have the opportunity to be offered another way of thinking about relationships.”

-Pauline Connelly |Assistant Director, Centacare
+Pauline Connelly |Deputy Director, Centacare

 “In many families, children don’t have the opportunity to be offered another way of thinking about relationships.
-Some grow up learning violence is a form of communication and getting what you want.
+Some grow up learning violence is a form of communication and getting what you want.”

-“Through this program they are learning that having a respectful relationship is a way two people both can get what they want.’’
+“Through this program they are learning that having a respectful relationship is a way two people both can get what they want.”